Visiting Australia? What to Know Before You Go

 3. Get travel insurance before you go

-Make sure you’re covered by travel insurance before visiting Australia.
+Make sure you’re covered by travel insurance before visiting Australia for the first time.

 While our healthcare is mostly quite affordable for Australian citizens, doctors will often charge non-residents a pretty penny.